emmFinalist/cms/README.md

 ## Installation

 After the website is started, this can be extended with modules.
-The modules that don't have a core dependency can be installed by loading the admin panel in drupal.
+The modules that don't have a core dependency can be installed by loading in the admin panel in drupal.
-There are though a number of modules that have to be installed from inside the container by executing drupal console launcher commands.
+There are few modules that have to be installed from inside the container by executing drupal console launcher commands.
 These modules are elasticsearch_connector, search_api, graphql and graphql_search_api and will be described in a separate chapter

 ### Overview of the extra modules installed through the admin panel